| | |

 FMS in 1986.
 He is the primary author of many FMS tools including Total Access Analyzer/Detective/Emailer/Statistics.
 He

 has also personally provided consulting services to a wide range of clients.
+Luke is a Microsoft Access MVP.

 He is a graduate of Harvard University with a Bachelor degree in Engineering and Applied Sciences, and a Master in